 - Click on the link Apply for Housing.
 There you can download an application and the website offers useful information and answers any concerns you may have.
 Contact them directly for any housing-specific questions.

 The Office of International Student Services (ISS) provides formal orientation programs each semester, including summer session.
 The orientation is mandatory to ensure pre-registration, academic advising and English proficiency testing, as well as required visa status document processing.
-The director, international peers, faculty and university service unit representatives, i.e. Housing, Health Insurance, Health Services, Center for Teaching and Learning, Library and host community volunteers provide information, guidance and hand-outs to facilitate a smooth transition to the campus and community.
+The director, international peers, faculty and university service unit representatives, i.e. Housing, Health Insurance, Health Services, The Learning Hub, Library and host community volunteers provide information, guidance and hand-outs to facilitate a smooth transition to the campus and community.

 In follow-up orientations, information is provided on academic, financial, personal, social, institutional, cross-cultural and governmental issues.
 Cultural and educational program participation is encouraged to facilitate a comprehensive, successful educational experience for each international student and scholar attending the university.

 In order to prepare for your arrival at UIS, we would like you to view the following documents and bring them with you to Check-In.
-Check-In times are on the orientation schedule (pdf) and you will check-in to the Office of International Student Services, which is located in the Human Resource Building Room 52.
-Please bring copies of your I-20, passport, visa, and I-94 OR the originals so that we can make copies for you.
-Also, the following forms need to be filled out for the day you Check-In:
+Please bring copies of your I-20, passport, visa, and I-94.

-- After creating your Net-ID and Password, update your current mailing address in Student accounts:
+- After creating your Net-ID and Password, update your current mailing address in Enterprise.

-(Computer Science Students should first send an email to: email@example.com for WPI-Request–With Permit of Instructor.
+- For Computer Science Students, all 400 level classes and online classes, and prerequisite classes require departmental approval.
+Computer Science Students needing to apply for 400 level classes should first send an email to: firstname.lastname@example.org for departmental approval.
 The email must contain your UIN number, Course number and Section number.
-For Example: CSC 470A).
+For Example: CSC 470A.

-- After getting the WPI-Approval (for CSC only), students can register online for the classes:
+- After getting the departmental approval (for CSC only), students can register online for the classes: